-For access to the water heater it is recommended that the following clearances are observed (see Figure 3.1):
+For access to the water heater it is recommended that the following clearances are observed (see Figure 3.2):

-- AA: around the water heater's control column and cleaning openings: 100 cm - BB: around the water heater itself: 50 cm.
+- AA: around the water heater's control column and cleaning openings: 100 cm.

+- BB: around the water heater itself: 50 cm.

+- Above the water heater (room to replace the anodes):

+- 100 cm if using fixed anodes, or

+- 50 cm if using flexible anodes.